clsoar/mws-restaurant-stage-1/README.md

 Clicking on the "home" at the top of the reviews page or the header or footer "Restaurant Reviews" will navigate you back to the home page.

-If you prefer to navigate using you `Tab` key, there is a skip link after the header so you can bypass the map and go straight to the restaurant filters.
+If you prefer to navigate using your `Tab` key, there is a skip link after the header so you can bypass the map and go straight to the restaurant filters.

 ## Dependencies